postsharp/Metalama.Documentation/content/conceptual/aspects/advising/contracts.md

 To change the filter direction, set the <xref:Metalama.Framework.Aspects.ContractAspect.Direction> property of the <xref:Metalama.Framework.Aspects.ContractAspect> class in the constructor.

 To learn about customizing eligibility for different contract directions than the default one, see the remarks on the documentation of the <xref:Metalama.Framework.Aspects.ContractAspect> class.
 To learn about eligibility, see <xref:eligibility>.

+### Example: NotNull for output parameters and return values

+We have already met this aspect in <xref:simple-contracts>.
+This example refines the behavior: for the _input_ data flow, an `ArgumentNullException` is thrown, but for the output flow, we throw a `PostConditionFailedException`.
+Notice how we apply the aspect to 'out' parameters and to return values.

+[!metalama-sample  ~/code/Metalama.Documentation.SampleCode.AspectFramework/NotNull.cs name="NotNull"]

 ## Adding contract advice programmatically